 Next stop was driving over the Banana River to Cocoa Beach to their world famous Pier.
 This place jets out 800' over the water and is home to shops, restaurants, and bars.
 Folks fish right off the pier, on the day we were there, Flounder was the hot bite.
 Rentals (rods/bait) are available right onsite.
 You do have to pay a few bucks to walk out on the pier but it's definitely worth every penny.
 Plus, you can watch the surfers ride the waves as you relax and enjoy the breeze.
 My girlfriend Michele who lives in the area met us here.
 She also has two boys about the same ages as mine so that was big fun for everyone.

-Now, this may surprise you, but we ended our day at a surf shop - but not just any surf shop - we're talking Ron Jon's - and this one in Cocoa Beach is the largest Ron Jon's on the planet!
+Now, this may surprise you, but we ended our day at a surf shop.
+Not just any surf shop—we're talking Ron Jon's—and this one in Cocoa Beach is the largest Ron Jon's on the planet!
 The kids loved this place!
 They were looking at everything from toys to surf boards and clothing to boogie boards (yes, we took one home and it's floating in the pool right now - on sale for $9.99).

 We loved exploring the Space Coast - especially just taking a slow drive along A1A, right along the beach.
 It's no wonder Jimmy Buffett has written songs about this thoroughfare.
 Take your family to the Space Coast!
 And let me know if you loved it as much as we did.